-- (a) Building coverage shall not exceed 25% of the total lot area, and the floor area ratio shall not exceed .6.
-However, the floor area ratio may be increased to .75 if the additional floor area is used to provide indoor parking. - (b) A building in excess of 60 feet in height but not in excess of 100 feet from grade to the top of the structure, including all penthouse, electrical, plumbing, elevator, water tank or other accessory functions, but excluding those items listed in (c) below, may be erected only upon the granting of a height limitation waiver by the Planning Commission.
-Upon application, the Planning Commission may grant a height limitation waiver upon finding that: - The aforesaid regulations regarding building coverage, floor area ratio and open space are met; - (2) Such building will not impair property values in the surrounding area; - (3) Such building will not impair the enjoyment of historic attraction and areas of significant historic interest; - (4) Such building is adequately designed and served from the standpoint of safety, and the County Fire Chief certifies the fire safety equipment to be installed is adequately designed, and the building is reasonably well located in relation to fire stations and equipment, so as to offer adequate protection to life and property;
+- 2An increase of twenty-four percent (24%) to .75 FAR may be permitted if the additional floor area is used for inside parking space. - This percentage may include the perimeter open space but shall not in any case be open space contiguous to such perimeter open space. - (a) Building coverage shall not exceed 25% of the total lot area, and the floor area ratio shall not exceed .6.
+However, the floor area ratio may be increased to .75 if the additional floor area is used to provide indoor parking. - (a) (b) A building in excess of 60 feet in height but not in excess of 100 feet from grade to the top of the structure, including all penthouse, electrical, plumbing, elevator, water tank or other accessory functions, but excluding those items listed in (c) below, may be erected only upon the granting of a height limitation waiver by the Board of Supervisors Planning Commission Upon application, the Board of Supervisors Planning Commission may grant a height limitation waiver upon finding that: - (1) The aforesaid regulations regarding building coverage, floor area ratio and open space applicable to buildings above thirty-five (35) feet are met: - (2) Such building will not impair property values in the surrounding area; - (3) Such building will not impair the enjoyment of historic attraction and areas of significant historic interest;

+- (4) Such building is adequately designed and served from the standpoint of safety, and the County Fire Marshal Chief certifies the fire safety equipment to be installed is adequately designed, and the building is reasonably well located in relation to fire stations and equipment, so as to offer adequate protection to life and property; - (5) Such building would not be contrary to the public health, safety or general welfare.

-- (5) Such building would not be contrary to the public health, safety or general welfare. - (c) Church spires, belfries, cupolas, monuments, water towers, chimneys, flues, flag poles, home television antennae and home radio aerials are exempt.
-Parapet walls may be up to four feet above the height of the building on which the walls rest. - (d) No accessory structure which is within ten (10) feet of any lot line shall be more than one (1) story high.
+$(b){(c)}$ Church spires, belfries, cupolas, monuments, water towers, chimneys, flues, flag poles, home television antennae and home radio aerials are exempt.
+Parapet walls may be up to four feet above the height of the building on which the walls rest.

+(e)(d) No accessory structure which is within ten (10) feet of any party lot line shall be more than one (1) story high.
 All accessory structures shall be less than the main structure in height.
 (3-1-69, Subsection 8-5 to 8-5-4; 1-10-73, Section 1-3; 10-11-76)

-To assure an appearance and condition which is consistent with the purposes of the General Business District, B-1, outdoor signs on the properties within the district shall comply with the regulations for exterior signs in Article VIII of this Chapter.
+To assure an appearance and condition which is consistent with the purposes of the B-1, General Business District, B-1, outdoor signs on the properties within the district shall comply with the regulations for exterior signs in Article VIII of this Chapter.
 (9-21-73, Section 1-7; 10-11-76)